MaybeisLeo/Aston-Martin-EMC-2025/README.md

-# Three python programs.
+# The files' names are representative of their purpose.
 Input.py should be executed first.